 Involvement and Affiliations:

-Professor, Medicine, Psychiatry, and Medical Humanities, University of Rochester, School of Medicine and Dentistry
+Professor of Medicine, Psychiatry, Medical Humanities and Nursing, University of Rochester School of Medicine

 Director, Palliative Care Program, Strong Health